narayanrai97/ride-share-rails/README.md

 ```

 ## Get credentials
-Get the right credentials and master key from one of the main devs on the project.
+Get the master key from one of the main devs on the project.
 Run the following to make sure the credentials are set correctly.
 Otherwise, the seeder will complain about not having the correct Google Maps API key when you go to try set up the DB.

 ```bash
 EDITOR="vim" rails credentials:edit